danieltinker/RAG/README.md

 2. Install Dependencies:
         -   pip install -r requirements.txt

+3. set up a .env file with the openAI API Key

-3. Run the Project: you can run the project in two interfaces:
+4. Run the Project: you can run the project in two interfaces:
     **GUI:**        run: python3 streamlit_main.py
     **Terminal:**   run: python3 main.py

 # Disclaimers
-there is NO caching layer, if you stop the program your embbedings will be recalculated from scratch.
+There is NO caching layer, if you stop the program your embbedings will be recalculated from scratch.